Vomiting in Cats

 - if there has been any blood in the vomit (a few specks of fresh blood may not be abnormal but more copious or persistent bleeding is significant)

 - if there is any pain or distress, particularly affecting the abdomen

 - whether normal feces are being passed, or if your cat has diarrhea or constipation

 - what is the frequency and amount of vomiting

 - what is the relationship of vomiting to feeding

 - whether there is any offensive odor or abnormal color to the vomit

-- what the cat has been fed and if there has been a recent change in diet
+- what your cat has been fed and if there has been a recent change in diet

-- whether the cat has any access to other foods or other substances
+- whether your cat has any access to other foods or other substances

 - whether any treatment or supplements have been given recently